including

 (Click on photo for a larger view)

-and of the areas close by, please let Colin
+and of the areas close by, please let Pete

 know.

-because he was smaller than most was able to get into very tight
+he was smaller than most was able to get into

 (Click on photo for a larger view)